davidgranstrom/git-presentation/git.md

 $ git commit
 ```

-You will notice that if we don't use the `-m` flag we will be taken to our $EDITOR to write the commit message.
+You will notice that if we don't use the `-m` flag we will be taken to the system's $EDITOR to write the commit message.
 On most systems this editor is `vi`.

 There is also shorter way to commit changes by giving the file as an argument to the commit command